 Mark: Heindrik and I started the business as a valet storage company.
 Ultimately, we pivoted away from our initial idea because we didn’t like the notion that we were essentially helping people more efficiently hoard their things.
 When we thought about our older selves reflecting back on our legacy, we didn’t think that business model would make for a very inspiring story.

 So, we decided to holistically reinvent the business.
 What turned out to be true was that we had built an amazing 3PL for consumer items.
 We had a complex system that was going to be super challenging to scale, but we wrapped technology around it and set our sights on achieving a high-quality level of execution.
-We applied what we did best to retail businesses, and in doing so became a full-fledged 3PL marrying our warehouse component with last mile deliveries
+We applied what we did best to retail businesses, and in doing so became a full-fledged 3PL marrying our warehouse component with last mile deliveries.

 We took it a step further and thought about what would happen if our business grew and was successful.
 How many vehicles would we have on the road every day?
 That number became quite staggering as we looked at projections.
-That’s where the conversation turned to electric vehicles and what it would look like for GoBolt to adopt EVs.
+That’s when the conversation turned to electric vehicles and what it would look like for GoBolt to adopt EVs.
 There were a number of consumer EVs in the market at the time, but there weren’t many EV commercial trucks.

 Will you explain GoBolt’s initiatives to reduce carbon emissions and share how you’re progressing toward this goal?